 (Code materials other than the textbook are provided free of charge.)

-Code data provided /
+Code materials provided /

-Provides multiple translations (Swift 6 - Concurrency / API Collection / Migrating to Swift 6)
+Multiple translated versions provided (Swift 6 - Concurrency / API Collection / Migrating to Swift 6)

-Basic knowledge of UIKit and SwiftUI
+Basic level of knowledge in UIKit and SwiftUI

-macOS Sequoia / Xcode 16.2 or later
+macOS Sequoia / Xcode 16.2 or higher

-Q. Is the course available for life?
+Q. Is the course available for lifetime access?

 Who is this course right for?